 - Fluctuating Income: Changes in income can affect eligibility for the QMB program.

 - Solution: Mr. Pham should report any changes in income to his state's Medicaid agency promptly.
-This will ensure that his eligibility is reassessed accurately.
+This will confirm that his eligibility is reassessed accurately.

 - Complex Application Process: The application process can be overwhelming for some individuals, especially those with limited literacy or language skills.

-- Solution: Mr. Pham should seek assistance from a SHIP counselor or legal aid organization to navigate the application process.
-These organizations can provide guidance and support to ensure that the application is completed correctly.
+- Solution: Mr. Pham should seek assistance from a SHIP counselor or legal aid organization to figure out the application process.
+These organizations can provide guidance and support to see to it that the application is completed correctly.

 - Asset Transfers: Transferring assets to become eligible may result in a period of ineligibility.